paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-021-personnel-officers.md

 ### Statutory Notes

 #### Amendments
+2025—Pub.
+L. 119–60 substituted “shall prescribe, by regulation, procedures” for “may at any time convene a board of officers” in introductory provisions.

 2018—Pub.
-L. 115–282 renumbered [section 321 of this title](./chapter-003-composition-and-organization.md#section-321) as this section.
+L. 115–282 renumbered [section 321 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section321&num=0&edition=prelim) as this section.

 <a id="section-2159"></a>